 Let’s just put the disclaimer right here at the top: Lake Tahoe is cold.
 Even in summer, when plenty of brave souls swim and splash in its bright blue waters, it’s still pretty chilly.
 But don’t let the temperatures deter you from experiencing all the joy of Lake Tahoe water sports.
 Jet skis, kayaks, stand-up paddleboards, parasailing, and pedal boats are just some of the ways people play near shore.
 Rental outfitters and tour companies abound; get an overview of the options on a site like Viator.
 And if you’re looking for something a little different, Clearly Tahoe offers transparent kayaks that let you peer down into the famously clear depths of Lake Tahoe as you paddle.

 South Lake Tahoe has plenty of great hotels and vacation rentals, but if you want to go full al fresco on your Tahoe vacation, you can extend outdoor days into evenings under the stars at campgrounds in South Lake Tahoe.
-There’s a little of everything when it comes to camping in South Lake Tahoe.
+There’s a little of everything when it comes to family camping in South Lake Tahoe.
 Find water-view campsites and sites tucked into the forest.
 Opt for tent camping sites or full RV hookup options.
 The city-run Campground by the Lake offers a central location and is next to a swimming pool, sports fields, playgrounds, bike trails, and golf course.
 Camp Richardson has multiple tent campgrounds plus a full RV village along with a full-service marina, stables, and shops and eateries.
 There’s also lovely camping at Fallen Leaf Lake, a smaller lake next to Lake Tahoe and close to South Tahoe.
 A few more minutes down the road will get you to the campgrounds around Emerald Bay State Park.